 One benefit of having YouTube videos on your blog is that they will visually look appealing to readers.
 This can bring in more viewers and hopefully more subscribers to your YouTube channel.

-You can do this by adding your brand to the background of your original video.
+Not only that but you can add your brand to the background of your original video.
 You can take it a step further and become a YouTube partner.
-Becoming a partner gives you the option to add banners and call-to-action branding.

 Hence, this can earn you cash because YouTube shares its ad revenue with partners.
 You need a lot of hits and frequently added videos to qualify as a YouTube partner.